wp-plugins/subiz-live-chat/readme.txt

 * Desktop Notification

 = Is there any further support to help me utilise Subiz effectively? = You may face with many difficulties installing and using Subiz.
 Don't worry!
-You can find a ton of useful tips regarding live chat & customer service on [Subiz Blog].
-Otherwise, just chat with our support heroes at [subiz.com](http://subiz.com/ or leave us an email at support@subiz.com.
+You can find a ton of useful tips regarding live chat & customer service on [Subiz Blog](http://subiz.com/blog/?utm_source=plugin_wp&utm_medium=link&utm_campaign=plugin_wp1.0).
+Otherwise, just chat with our support heroes at [subiz.com](http://subiz.com/?utm_source=plugin_wp&utm_medium=link&utm_campaign=plugin_wp1.0) or leave us an email at support@subiz.com.

 == Screenshots ==